bstaber/bstaber/README.md

 **Experimenting**:
 - [uv python monorepo](https://github.com/bstaber/uv-monorepo-example): I made a template for a python mono-repository setup with `uv`.
 I added all the tools I like to use right now.
 It can easily be used as a standard repository too.
+- [endurance](https://github.com/bstaber/endurance): An example of python playground based on the above template.

 **Older stuff**: